sbasiramiri-blip/github-mcp-server/README.md

 #### Specifying Toolsets

+The default configuration of enabled toolsets is:
+- context
+- content
+- repos
+- pull_requests

 To specify toolsets you want available to the LLM, you can pass an allow-list in two ways:

 1. **Using Command Line Argument**: